freewili/freewili_webdocs/docs/io-app/main-menu-header.md

 # Main Menu Header

-At the top of the main menu there is information on the setup and state of the FREE-WiLi IOs.
+At the top of the main menu there is information on the setup and state of the FREE-WILi IOs.

 The IO state shows the PIN states and configuration of the UART, SPI, I2C and GPIOs.
 It also shows  the FPGA clock and if UART streaming is enabled.